symfony/symfony-docs/reference/forms/types/entity.rst

 Allows you to create a custom query for your choices.
 See :ref:`ref-form-entity-query-builder` for an example.

-The value of this option can either be a ``QueryBuilder`` object or a Closure.
+The value of this option can either be a ``QueryBuilder`` object, a Closure or null.
 When using a Closure, you will be passed the ``EntityRepository`` of the entity as the only argument and should return a ``QueryBuilder``.
+If you'd like to display a list of empty entries, you can return null in the query_builder closure.

 Overridden Options
 ------------------